auryreyes/virtual-private-networks/README.md

 <h3>!ATTENTION!</h3>

-Before we begin, if you haven’t already created an Azure Account or don’t know how to launch a VM in Azure please refer to my [tutorial](https://github.com/auryreyes/create-azure-virtual-machine).
+Before we begin, if you haven’t already created an Azure Account or don’t know how to launch a VM in Azure, please refer to my [tutorial](https://github.com/auryreyes/create-azure-virtual-machine).

 <h3>Step 1: Create a Virtual Machine in Azure</h3>